 Soon the band caught hide's (X JAPAN) attention and he quickly insisted that they be signed to his LEMONed label.

-Transtic Nerve became major on March 17th, 1999 with the release of their Shindou single and their first full major album was released in July.
-The band was given the opportunity to work with super arranger Hajime Okano who had previously worked with the bands LaCryma Christi and LArc~en~Ciel.
+Transtic Nerve became major on March 17th, 1999 with the release of their "Shindou" single and their first full major album was released that July.
+The band was given the opportunity to work with super arranger Hajime Okano who had previously worked with the bands La'cryma Christi and L'Arc~en~Ciel.

-To commemorate hides untimely death, Transtic Nerve covered his song ever free for the tribute album hide Tribute Spirits.
+To commemorate hide's untimely death, Transtic Nerve covered his song "Ever Free" for the tribute album "hide Tribute Spirits", which was released in May of 1999.
 Another single was released later in the year.

-Since 2002, the band hasnt had too many releases.
+Starting in 2002, the band started to pull back on releases.
 A single was released in mid-2002 and the band participated in more LEMONed events for that year.
 2003 was even less eventful as only one single was released.
 Transtic Nerve picked up speed and released one album and two mini albums, both of which were best of compilations, in 2004.
-Transtic Nerves sound changed to something called neo metal with plenty of synth added in.